Where are the most beautiful places in Ireland? There are so many!

 On the boat ride and on the island itself, there are a number of important sea birds that use the islands for nesting.

-You can see puffins nesting all around Skellig Michael with their colorful beaks and comical walk.
 They are easily within a few feet of the paths, if not on them, and you can get some stunning photographs.

 There is also a lot of Catholic history associated with the island.
 Pictured is a beehive hut where monks from the St. Fionan’s Monastery used to live.

 They also would climb the more than 600 steps to the small boat dock to retrieve their food rations each day.
-Guides within the monastery walls will tell you all about their history and monastic lives while you are there.

 If you want to visit Skellig Michael, you can either take a boat trip around the island or take an excursion to the island, but both of these fill up quickly due to its conservation quotas.
 Plan way ahead, but by no means miss it.